PM-WESTNET/Gestion/README.md

     (replace westnet with the company name)

-        $   cp -R docker docker_gestion_westnet;
+        $   cp -R docker_sample docker_gestion_westnet;

     (The ignored folder prefix in .gitignore is " docker_gestion_* ")
 #### Replace data in docker-compose.yml file

 - change each service "container_name" to something like "gestion-wn-web" (in the case of westnet's web container)
-- also, ensure the volume of your database unique for that company
+- also, ensure the volume of your database is unique for that company

         - /var/vol_db/gestion-[companyName]-data:/var/lib/mysql
     Save, rebuild docker and up the services again.